NammaLakes/docs/docs/Introduction.md

 -**Scalability:** Provides scalable architecture that can be scaled to many number of operation sites based on need and demand or reduce the number of deployments.

-- **Alerts & Notifications:** Critical for prompt responses to hazardous conditions, preventing long-term damage and manage abnormal conditions.Alerts or notifications can be sent over WhatsApp or E-mail.
+- **Alerts & Notifications:** Critical for prompt responses to hazardous conditions, preventing long-term damage and manage abnormal conditions.Alerts or notifications can be sent over WhatsApp, Telegram or E-mail.

 - **REST API & MQTT Support:** Ensures compatibility with existing systems, fostering seamless integration and scalability.